Planning for your later life

 Beneficiaries

 If you have a pension or life insurance policy, you may be able to name someone to benefit after your die.
 Check with your pension provider or policy provider and make sure your beneficiary information is kept up-to-date.
-It’s also important to make sure your loved ones know that you have this in place.
+It’s also important to make sure those you care about know that you have this in place.

 Life insurance